How to Get from Versailles to Other Destinations

 If you plan to depart late at night, have small children with you, or are afraid of the language barrier, a pre-booked transfer is a good option for you.
 At Kiwitaxi service, you may order a car online as soon as you’ve planned your trip.
 In a transfer reservation entry, you should specify details on your booking: how many people go, a number of child seats needed, date, time, pick-up and drop-off places.
 All fares are fixed and displayed after specifying from/to points.
 A Kiwitaxi transfer from Versailles to the capital costs from 60 euros, and the journey takes about half an hour.
 Reaching Charles de Gaulle Airport by transfer will make from 66 euros and 45 minutes.

-You may pay partially or the whole amount online, after which you’ll receive full information on the order to your email.
+You may pay the whole amount online, after which you’ll receive full information on the order to your email.
 With a private taxi transfer, you get a car on time and enjoy a comfortable trip.

 Public Transportation from Versailles